 - 102.9.1 Relay teams shall not compete unattached.
-In all cases, relay teams must be composed of USMS members of the same club, which is a member of USMS. - 102.9.2 Clubs entering two or more relay teams in an event shall designate them on the entry blank as team A, team B, etc. - 102.9.3 The best time or aggregate time of each relay team shall be entered on the entry blank for seeding purposes, and no change in time shall be permitted. - 102.9.4 On the relay card, relay teams must list the name of the club, the full name (as it appears on the USMS membership card), the age and for mixed relays the gender of each relay member.
-The name of the leadoff swimmer must be clearly designated. - 102.9.5 First and last names of eligible relay swimmers, their ages and order of swimming shall be submitted to the clerk of course or to the head lane timer.
+In all cases, relay teams must be composed of USMS members of the same club, which is a member of USMS. - 102.9.2 Clubs entering two or more relay teams in an event shall designate them on the entry blank as team A, team B, etc. - 102.9.3 The best time or aggregate time of each relay team shall be entered on the entry blank for seeding purposes, and no change in time shall be permitted. - 102.9.4 Swimmers who will be competing only in relays must be entered in accordance with the procedures in the official meet entry information. - 102.9.5 On the relay card, relay teams must list the name of the club, the full name (as it appears on the USMS membership card), the age, and for mixed relays the gender of each relay member.
+The name of the leadoff swimmer must be clearly designated. - 102.9.6 First and last names of eligible relay swimmers, their ages, and order of swimming shall be submitted to the clerk of course or to the head lane timer.
 Any changes in names of the competing swimmers or their order of swimming must be declared to the head lane timer prior to the start of the relay heat in which such relay team is entered.
-No changes will be permitted thereafter. - 102.9.6 The competing teams, first and last names of members, and their ages must be listed in the meet results.
+No changes will be permitted thereafter. - 102.9.7 The competing teams, first and last names of members, and their ages must be listed in the meet results.

-102.10 LANE ASSIGNMENTS - SEEDING - COUNTERS
+102.10 LANE ASSIGNMENTS-SEEDING-COUNTERS